ARgorithm/toolkit/docs/docs/start.md

     return
 ```

-You can add whatever code you want to this file using all the tools and classes present in ARgorithmToolkit but be sure to
+You can add whatever code you want to this file using all the tools and classes present in ARgorithmToolkit but be sure that

 1. Your file should have one function which takes `**kwargs` input (refer [here](https://book.pythontips.com/en/latest/args_and_kwargs.html) to know more about kwargs) that will should perform whatever you desire and should return the stateset.
 You can check out later in the document on how to use this stateset
 2.  you can create classes and additional functions in your code.
 Support for importing external modules is not yet added so its advisable not to add those.